Fundamental Rights, Directive Principles, and Fundamental Duties of India: Criticism and analysis

-Children are now unemployed in hazardous environments, but their employment in hazardous jobs, prevalently as domestic help, violates the spirit of the constitution in the eyes of many critics and human rights advocates.
+Employment of children in hazardous jobs, prevalently as domestic help, violates the spirit of the constitution in the eyes of many critics and human rights advocates.
 16.5 million children are in employment.
 India was ranked 88 out of 159 countries in 2005, according to the degree to which corruption is perceived to exist among public officials and politicians.

 The year 1990–1991 was declared as the "Year of Social Justice" in the memory of B.R.
 Ambedkar.
 The government provides free textbooks to students belonging to scheduled castes and tribes pursuing medicine and engineering courses.
 During 2002–2003, a sum of Rs.
 4.77 crore (47.7 million) was released for this purpose.
 In order to protect scheduled castes and tribes from discrimination, the government enacted the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989, prescribing severe punishments for such actions.

 The Minimum Wages Act of 1948 empowers government to fix minimum wages for people working across the economic spectrum.
 The Consumer Protection Act of 1986 provides for the better protection of consumers.
 The Equal Remuneration Act of 1976 provides for equal pay for equal work for both men and women.
 The Sampoorna Grameen Rozgar Yojana (Universal Rural Employment Program) was launched in 2001 to attain the objective of providing gainful employment for the rural poor.
 The program was implemented through the Panchayati Raj institutions.

 A system of elected village councils, known as Panchayati Raj covers almost all states and territories of India.
 One-third of the total of number of seats have been reserved for women in Panchayats at every level; and in the case of Bihar, half the seats have been reserved for women.
 The judiciary has been separated from the executive "in all the states and territories except Jammu and Kashmir and Nagaland."
 India supported the United Nations in peace-keeping activities, with the Indian Army having participated in 37 UN peace-keeping operations.